shantiapps1992/scannly-privacy/PRIVACY_POLICY.md

 - **Google ML Kit Barcode Scanning**: Processes barcodes locally on your device

 **Optional Internet Services:**
-- When you scan a barcode, the app may optionally look up product information from a third-party service.
+- **Open Food Facts API**: When you scan a food product barcode, the app may optionally look up product information from Open Food Facts, a free and open database.
 Only the barcode number is sent - no personal information, photos, or other data is transmitted.
-This feature requires an internet connection and can fail if you're offline.
+This feature requires an internet connection and works for food products only.
+Data is used under the Open Database License.

 **What We DON'T Use:**
 - No analytics or tracking services